victoryang00/PintOS/Project3.md

 #### How does your code coordinate accessed and dirty bits between kernel and user virtual addresses that alias a single frame, or alternatively how do you avoid the issue?

+We avoid this issue by only accessing the virtual address.

 ### Synchronization